Welcome to the Knowledge Exchange Awards

 We want to express our gratitude to all those who submitted their projects for consideration for a 2024 Knowledge Exchange Award.
 The diverse and innovative responses we've received truly reflect the outstanding collaborations taking place between University of Exeter researchers, external partners and communities.

-Want to learn more about how you can get involved in knowledge exchange activities?
+Are you an academic who wants to learn more about how you can get involved in knowledge exchange activities?

 Explore knowledge exchange tools and opportunities in the Ideas Hub, your go-to resource for support in engaging with businesses, industries, governments, charities, and NGOs.
 Tailored for academics at any career stage, this site facilitates the safe and effective application of research beyond academia.